We are in a crisis!

 CHILDREN ARE OUR BEST INVESTMENT

 We adopted our daughter, Karissa when she was five.
-When we received her into our foster home, she was emaciated, filthy, and required every baby tooth to be filled, crowned or pulled.
-She was not potty trained, was fearful and reactive, and did not know how to eat any food that was not processed or from a can...and she started kindergarten right alongside every other kindergarten student.
+When we received her into our foster home, she had never been to preschool, Head Start, or been in any similar environment, yet she started kindergarten alongside every other child her age.

-We took her in.
-We loved her with all we had.
+We knew we had to work hard to get Karissa caught up.
 We brought all of our combined teacher tools to bare.
-And still, it took this beautiful, perfect, artistic child until her freshman year to be fully caught-up to grade level in reading.
+And still, it took Karissa until her freshman year to be fully caught-up to her grade level in reading.
 It was hard for us, but mostly, it was hard for her.
 She was behind her peers, and keenly aware of it.

-But what if her mother would have had access to free childcare and preschool from the beginning?
+But what if Karissa had access to free childcare and preschool from the beginning?
 Sure, she could have gone to Head Start - but her family, and many other families like hers, didn’t have access to the resources or transportation necessary to get her there.
-But Karissa's family was a whole other level of poor.
-To the health and human services system, they were nearly invisible.